Deep Partial Updating: Towards Communication Efficient Updating for On-device Inference: Related Work

-\fakeparagraph{Related Work} Although partial updating has been adopted in some prior works, it is conducted in a fairly coarse-grained manner, \eg layer-wise or neuron-wise, and targets at completely different objectives.
-Specially, under continual learning settings, \citep{bib:ICLR18:Yoon, bib:arXiv20:Jung} propose to freeze all weights related to the neurons which are more critical in performing prior tasks than new ones, to preserve existing knowledge.
-Under adversarial attack settings, \citep{bib:CCS15:Shokri} updates the weights in the first several layers only, which yield dominating impact on the extracted features, for better attack efficacy.
-Under architecture generalization settings, \citep{bib:ICLR20:Chatterji} studies the generalization performance through the resulting loss degradation when rewinding the weights of each individual layer to their initial values.
-Unfortunately, such techniques cannot be applied in our problem setting which seeks a fine-grained, \ie weight-wise, partial updating given newly collected training samples in an iterative manner.
+\fakeparagraph{Partial updating} Although partial updating has been adopted in some prior works, it is conducted in a fairly coarse-grained manner, \eg layer-wise or neuron-wise, and targets at completely different objectives.
+Especially, under continual learning settings, \cite{bib:ICLR18:Yoon,bib:arXiv20:Jung} propose to freeze all weights related to the neurons which are more critical in performing prior tasks than new ones, to preserve existing knowledge.
+Under adversarial attack settings, \cite{bib:CCS15:Shokri} updates the weights in the first several layers only, which yield a dominating impact on the extracted features, for better attack efficacy.
+Under meta learning settings, \cite{bib:ICLR20:Raghu,bib:AAAI21:Shen} reuse learned representations by only updating a subset of layers for efficiently learning new tasks.
+Unfortunately, such techniques do not focus on reducing the number of updated weights, and thus cannot be applied in our problem settings.